kgnandanwar/NERF/README.md

 # NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis

-Implementation in 100 lines of code of the paper [NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis ](https://arxiv.org/abs/2003.08934).
+Implementation of the paper [NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis ](https://arxiv.org/abs/2003.08934).

 ## Usage